 Campus Security Authority (CSA) Report Form Instructions

 It is important that Iowa State University comply with the federal Clery Act.
-As a Campus Security Authority (CSA), you are required to fill CSA Crime Report Form for each crime reported to you as soon as possible.
+As a Campus Security Authority (CSA), you have the option of filing a CSA Crime Report Form for each crime reported to you.
 It is not your duty to investigate any alleged crime, but only to report the information that is given to you.

 WHO – CSA Information